RAMTIN ARABLOUEI, HOST:

 LAINE KAPLAN-LEVENSON, BYLINE: Laine Kaplan-Levenson.

-ABDELFATAH: Original music was produced for this episode by Ramtin and his band, Drop Electric.
+ABDELFATAH: Our music was composed by Ramtin and his band, Drop Electric, which includes...

 ABDELFATAH: Thanks for listening.